JaSei/log-dispatch-gelf/README.md

     optional hashref of additional fields of the gelf message (no need to prefix them with \_, the prefixing is done automatically).

+- chunked

+    optional scalar.
+An integer specifying the chunk size or the special string values 'lan' or 'wan' corresponging to 8154 or 1420 respectively.

+    Chunking is only applicable to UDP connections.

+- compress

+    optional scalar.
+If a true value the message will be gzipped with IO::Compress::Gzip.

 - send\_sub

     mandatory sub for sending the message to graylog.
 It is triggered after the